BEhTA-MU/BEhTA.Lab/index.md

 ## Welcome to BEhTA Lab at Marquette University

-In 2017, Dr. Daniel Pinto became an assistant professor at Marquette University, and brought research projects with him.
+In 2017, Dr. Daniel Pinto became an assistant professor at Marquette University, and brought his research projects with him.
 Over the past year and a half, Dr. Pinto has put work into various projects and studies in order to examine physical therapy techniques, economy around healthcare, and much more.
+He has also receieved funding for various projects and has had presentations throughout.
 Take a look at our current projects going on and see what we have been up to.

-### Current Projects
+### Ongoing Projects
 - [Clinical Instructor Messaging](https://behta-mu.github.io/Clinical-Instructor-Messaging/)
 - [Academic Dishonesty Project](https://behta-mu.github.io/Academic-Dishonesty-Project/)
 - [PAAPAYA](https://behta-mu.github.io/PAAPAYA/)
 - [Network Meta Analysis, Regarding Knee Replacement](https://behta-mu.github.io/Network-Meta-Analysis/)

+### Researchers
+-Dr. Daniel Pinto

+-Ms. Marissa Lovell

+### Student Researchers

+-Megan Dorsey

+-Emily Kivland

+-Jona Lee

+-Haley Lynam

+-Jex Philip

+-Caitlin Raebig

+-Chris Voirin

 ### Contact US